 The 'Sell for £1 max' promo can slash hefty eBay seller fees

 A common question is 'aren't eBay listings free anyway?'
-Sadly, the answer's no. It's free to put items up for sale (well, for the first 1,000 listings, but that isn't an issue for most folk).
-Yet you pay a 'final value fee' if it sells – 10% of the sale price including, slightly annoyingly, postage.
+Unfortunately, the answer's no. It's free to put items up for sale (well, for the first 1,000 listings, but that isn't an issue for most folk).
+Yet you pay a 'final value fee' if it sells – 10% of the sale price including, slightly annoyingly, the postage charge.

 As an example, sell a Lego Star Wars Death Star for £300 and you'd normally pay £30 in fees.
 With the promo, you'd pay just £1.